langchain-ai/langchain/templates/intel-rag-xeon/README.md

-# RAG on Intel Xeon
+# RAG - Intel Xeon

 This template performs RAG using `Chroma` and `Hugging Face Text Generation Inference` on `Intel® Xeon® Scalable` Processors.